reymon359/how-to-live/advices/Don't interrupt/index.md

 Don't interrupt someone when they are talking.

-Wait for others to finish, listen to them properly, and then say whatever you wanted to say.
+Listen to them properly, wait for them to finish, and then say whatever you wanted to say.

 Don't feel the urge to communicate your opinion.